Breathing tube removal: inflated or deflated? study seeks answer

 Summary

-This study looks at two common ways to remove a breathing tube after surgery: deflating the cuff first or keeping it inflated.
-The goal is to see which method better prevents fluids from entering the windpipe or lungs.
+This study compares two methods of removing a breathing tube after surgery under general anesthesia: deflating the cuff first (standard) or keeping it inflated.
+Researchers want to see which method better prevents fluids from entering the windpipe and lungs.
 About 88 healthy adults having non-airway surgery will take part, and a chest X-ray will check for any fluid leakage.

 Disclaimer